kymckay/sqwhiff/README.md

 A C++ implementation of a lexer, parser and interpreter for SQF.

 The lexer produces tokens from an input file.
 The parser consumes the tokens and constructs an abstract syntax tree (AST).
-The interpreter traverses the AST by means of the visitor pattern and mutates its state.
+The interpreter traverses the AST by means of the visitor pattern and mutates its own state accordingly.

 ### Author Note